 |1995||Add Missouri, Tennessee|

-The list of the entire frame of hospitals was composed of all AHA community hospitals in each of the frame states that could be matched to the discharge data provided to HCUP, with restrictions on the hospitals that could be included from Illinois, South Carolina, Missouri, and Tennessee.
-If an AHA community hospital could not be matched to the discharge data provided by the data source, it was eliminated from the sampling frame (but not from the universe).
+The list of the entire frame of hospitals was composed of all AHA community hospitals in each of the frame states that could be matched to the discharge data provided to HCUP.
+If an AHA community hospital could not be matched to the discharge data provided by the data source, it was eliminated from the sampling frame (but not from the target universe).
+Further restrictions were put on the sampling frames for Georgia, Hawaii, Illinois, South Carolina, Missouri, and Tennessee.

-Missouri stipulated that only hospitals that had signed releases for public use should be included in the NIS, Release 4.
-Thirty-five Missouri hospitals signed releases for confidential use only.
-These hospitals were excluded from the sampling frame, leaving 80 hospitals in the frame.
+Missouri stipulated that only hospitals that had signed releases for public use should be included in the NIS.
+For 1997, thirty-five Missouri hospitals signed releases for confidential use only.
+These hospitals were excluded from the sampling frame, leaving 75 hospitals in the 1997 frame.

 |Year||Number of Hospitals|